cagov/data-infrastructure/docs/cloud-infrastructure.md

 ### Installation

 This project requires Terraform to run.
-You might use any of a number of different package managers to install it depending on your system.
+You might use a different package manager to install it depending on your system.

 For Macs, you can use `brew`: